Experienced RV Travelers Use Harvest Hosts

 If you’ve found yourself in the country’s mitten, there are several barns, wineries, and attractions to check out.
 Folks near St Ignace should book a Harvest Hosts stay at Gourd Barn.
 The spot has plenty of unique features to explore.

 The sweet host will show you her handmade art during a tour of the barn and grounds.
-Purchase gifts like handmade quilts, wind chimes, and birdhouses in the garden art shop.
+In the garden art shop, you can purchase gifts like handmade quilts, wind chimes, and birdhouses.
 Even your furry friends are welcome at this boondocking Michigan location.

-Five miles from Lake Michigan and just south of the city Holland, find peace and delicious drinks at Fenn Valley Winery.
-Enjoy reserved wine tastings, summer evening cook outs, vineyard picnics, extended tours, and more.
+Five miles from Lake Michigan and just south of Holland, Fenn Valley Winery offers peace and delicious drinks.
+Enjoy reserved wine tastings, summer evening cookouts, vineyard picnics, extended tours, and more.
 Even tiny travelers will love their toys and space for running free.

 -